cran/taxize/inst/doc/taxize_vignette.Rmd

 #> 1 ncbi Helianthus annuus Asteraceae
 ```

-I may happen that a data source does not provide information on the queried species, than one could take the result from another source and union the results from the different sources.
+It may happen that a data source does not provide information on the queried species, than one could take the result from another source and union the results from the different sources.

 ## Interactive name selection